Trilepisium madagascariense: Description

-The usually short and twisted bole and is often fluted at the base, with or without buttresses.
+They are usually short and twisted bole and is often fluted at the base, with or without buttresses.
 Large trees may be 60 cm to 1½ m in girth, and 30 m high.
 The smooth, grey bark is very lenticellate and exudes a cream-coloured latex when damaged.
 The yellowish to pinkish slash turns purple-red as it dries.
 It usually branches high up to form a small and loosely pyramidal crown with drooping twigs.
 Stipules of the terminal buds eventually leave annular scars.

 The glossy and very dark elliptic leaves have a prominent driptip, and measure up to 14 cm long.
 They are glossy below, and have two small lobes at the base.

 The flowers appear in spring and are arranged in a whitish to mauve puff.
 The puff is about 1 cm in diameter, and consists of staminate male flowers and pistillate female flowers, without perianths, which obscure the view of the receptacle.
 The flowers protrude from the open apex of an urn-shaped receptacle which is about 1.5 cm long.

 The fig-like fruit, embedded in fleshy receptacles, are some 2 cm long.
 They are ellipsoidal in shape and hold a nutlet each.
 Ripe fruit have the appearance of blue plums or elongated figs.